 A PirateBox creates a network that allows users to communicate wirelessly, connecting smartphones and laptops even when surrounding infrastructure has been disabled on purpose or destroyed in a disaster.
-Using a Raspberry Pi, we will make a wireless offline server that hosts files and a chat room.
-Among other applications, this PirateBox can be used as an educational database, a discreet local chat room, or a dead-drop file server.
+Using a Raspberry Pi, we will make a wireless offline server that hosts files and a chat room as an educational database, a discreet local chat room, or a dead-drop file server.

 If you can't think of a use for an offline file server with a built-in wireless hotspot, the list is nearly endless.
 Imagine you're a Red Cross volunteer in Florida after Hurricane Irma, and the power goes out.
 You're volunteering in a center to help storm victims find their lost pets, but with no cellular data, Wi-Fi, or Ethernet, cell phones and laptops aren't able to send photos of missing animals and everything must be done by paper.